fable-compiler/fable-elmish-electron-material-ui-demo/README.md

 After the app starts, edit the renderer project in `/src/Renderer` and see the changes appear in real-time thanks to hot module reloading.

 Place static files in the root `/static` folder as required by electron-webpack.
-An image has already been placed there and used in the app's heading to show how it works (in short: exactly as you'd expect).
+See the code for the “Static assets” page (and the helpers in `Utils.fs`) to see how to use them.

 ## Release build to unpacked directory